Nando (media company): News content

 The Nando Times employed a round-the-clock crew of news editors, who reprocessed almost all of the News & Observer's incoming wire service feeds: Associated Press, Reuters, Agence France-Presse, New York Times, Wall Street Journal, Los Angeles Times, Scripps-Howard, Bloomberg and others.
 This was about a year before most of those news organizations created their own Web sites, and apparently before the wire services recognized an "online edition" as something separate from the printed newspaper.
 AP and Nando soon became allies in developing the model of how newspapers would use wire services.

 Nando editors selected stories, wrote fresh headlines and sorted the wire service stories into news category pages — National, World, Political, Sports, Business etc. Nando's editors sometimes created "combined wires" stories or rewrote story leads.
 The Nando Times briefly experimented with original news reporting, including sports and election coverage, but became almost exclusively an aggregator and enhancer of news from traditional news services.

 Nando excelled at posting "topic" pages carrying dozens of links for developing stories, such as the April, 1995, Oklahoma City bombing and the death of Diana, Princess of Wales.
 The Diana memorial pages, hundreds of headlines and pictures from Aug.
 31 through Sept.
 26, 1997, were among the last documents left on the Nando site in March 2005, although the linked headline stories had expired from the server.

 Hot Java

-Nando Times experimented with Java programming early, creating a Java-powered rotation of news photos on its home page in 1996, linked to photo gallery pages.
+Nando Times' first development director, Colin Boatwright, experimented with new Java programming early, creating a Java-powered rotation of news photos on its home page in 1996, linked to photo gallery pages.
+Boatwright spoke at many of Sun Microsoft "Java Days" around the country, promoting the use of Java in content sites.
 Behind the scenes, the most lasting demonstration of Nando Media's Java programming was its Digital Work Bench content management system.
 The Java-based CMS was written from the ground up starting in 1999 by the company's development team, becoming the default publishing system for the Nando Times.
 It was later adopted by several McClatchy properties and was eventually re-written entirely in Perl.